-The deadline for submitting session proposals for the 2017 Annual Conference was March 20.
+The deadline for submitting session proposals for the 2018 Annual Conference is March 28.

 CALPELRA's Annual Conference Program Committee invites you to submit

 proposals to present at CALPELRA's 2018 Annual Conference.
 Consistent with CALPELRA's goal of

 providing its members with the highest quality professional development opportunities, the

 Program Committee encourages CALPELRA members, practitioners, and attorneys to submit

 proposals for Conference sessions on the best practices for successful labor relations and